duelj/design-manual/ui-toolkit/filter_control.md

 <h2 id="content-guidelines">Content Guidelines</h2>

 * Headings and labels should be as succinct as possible, ideally 10 characters or less.
-* Do not use colon (:) or other punctuation after the header
+Do not use colon (:) or other punctuation after the header
 * Help text in text fields should be 40 characters or less.
-More than 40 characters and it will be cut off at mobile size.
 * Answer options beneath heading should also be succinct, roughly 25 characters or less.
-* Headings and answer options should be sentence case (unless specifically Proper Nouns our Titles)
+* Headings and answer options should be sentence case (unless specifically Proper Nouns or Titles)

 <h2 id="style">Style</h2>